Flootah/cs.4310.project2/README.md

-# Project #2 Description:
+# Page Replacement Manager

-Simulating Page Replacement Manager of the Operating Systems by programming the following three page replacement algorithms that we covered in the class:
+Simulating the Page Replacement Manager of Operating Systems by programming the following three page replacement algorithms that we covered in the class:

 - First In First Out (FIFO)
 - Least Recently Used (LRU)